k6jca/Brooks-Shera-GPSDO/README.md

 code against my model.
 (And my apologies for the PDF -- my copy of the actual source code file disappeared long long ago).

-Also included is an Excel .XLSX file that contains actual 1 PPS jitter from a Quectel L76 GPS receiver.
-This can be used by the Simulink model to simulate the PLL's response to jitter noise.
+I've included two Excel .XLSX files that contain 1 PPS jitter information.
+The first file is jitter from a Quectel L76 GPS receiver, and the other file is jitter from a Trimble Resolution T GPS receiver.
+Either file can be used in the Simulink model to simulate the PLL's response to jitter noise.

 Please note that I might have made a mistake in my equations, assumptions,